 5. Choose good debt over bad debt

 Good debt allows you to build wealth by using other people’s money.
-Bad debt reduces your ability to save and invest by paying interest on items which do not build wealth.
+Bad debt reduces your ability to save and invest by paying interest on items that do not build wealth.

 6. Buy property to hold long term and manage shares and cash

-To maximize tax advantage and reduce costs, holding real estate long term will usually deliver a sound long-term income.
-The volatility of share markets and bonds require that you actively manage these assets, resulting in shorter time periods of investment.
+To maximize tax advantage and reduce costs, holding real estate long-term will usually deliver a sound long-term income.
+The volatility of share markets and bonds requires that you actively manage these assets, resulting in shorter time periods of investment.

 7. Know your expenses